rachtibat/LRP-eXplains-Transformers/docs/source/explicit_quickstart.rst

 For simplicity, we select a few values that can be manually evaluated by looking at the heatmaps.

 In contrast to the examples above, we take here advantage of the torch.fx graph manipulation capabilities introduced in :ref:`on_the_fly`.
-In ``lxt.models.openclip.attnlrp``, we define a set of functions that are present inside the OpenCLIP ViT-G-14 model and replace them with LXT-compatible functions (Take a look into it!).
+In ``lxt.explicit.models.openclip.attnlrp``, we define a set of functions that are present inside the OpenCLIP ViT-G-14 model and replace them with LXT-compatible functions (Take a look into it!).
 Further, we use the library ``Zennit`` to define rules for the Conv2d and Linear layers, because LXT does not support the ``Gamma`` rule yet and
 ``Zennit`` has more rules to choose from, e.g. ``ZPlus``, ``AlphaBeta``, ``Epsilon`` etc.